Oral History

 Simplicity makes the new system more scalable, accelerating the team’s ability to build new and timely features—and setting the stage for the future of Google Maps.

 Michael: As an engineer, I think we’ve already seen dividends paid by the simplification of the palette, like the COVID layer we just launched.
 We were able to go in and put this important information on top.
 I expect the benefits to just continue.
 This was also a true collaboration between design and engineering, and it really showed us that you can’t isolate those things.
-You can’t just say: ‘Oh, well the designers are going to pick colors and we’ll just let them do that…’ It hopefully provided a model for how we can do things like this in the future.
+You can’t just say: “Oh, well the designers are going to pick colors and we’ll just let them do that…“ Hopefully it provided a model for how we can do things like this in the future.

 Sang: The team here has opened the door to possibilities.
-You hear a lot of times when you go to a new company: ‘Don’t mess with that,’ right?
-You’re gonna tip the domino.
-Now it’s clear, nothing’s too hard for this team!
+You hear a lot of times when you go to a new company: “Don’t mess with that!
+You’re gonna tip the domino.“ Right?
+But now it’s clear that nothing’s too hard for this team!

 Matt: I’m really excited about the visual and information hierarchical space we've created.
 We have this clean, effective, evocative canvas we can build upon.